On the third Sunday in June, families across North America will be celebrating Father’s Day.

 Who says Father’s Day can only be 24 hours long?
 Make your Father’s Day restaurant specials a weekend-long celebration.
 When you start Father’s Day celebrations on Friday or Saturday, you can bring in more holiday revenue when customers are primed to splurge, and you’ll ease day-of crowds.

 Dad should be rewarded for choosing to celebrate his special day at your restaurant!
-Offer dads a free meal on Father’s Day.
-To make sure that this promotion increases your profits instead of biting into them, place reasonable restrictions on the deal.
+Offer dads a free or discounted meal on Father’s Day.
+To make sure that this Father’s Day promotion increases your profits instead of biting into them, place reasonable restrictions on the deal.
 Offer one free entree from a pre-selected list and make dad bring several family members with him so that you profit from each table.

 What do you give the guy who already has everything?
 A bundle of goodies from your restaurant!